Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event: Methods

 It is notable that NeuralGCM operates at a much coarser spatial resolution compared to other AI-based weather models, such as Pangu and FourcastNet \cite{bi2023accurate, bonev2023spherical}, which achieve resolutions as fine as $0.25^{\circ}$.
-Despite this limitation, we selected NeuralGCM due to its proven ability to extrapolate to warmer climate conditions (e.g., +2k sea surface temperature simulations\cite{kochkov2024neural}), making it particularly suitable for this study, whereas other models have been shown to regress towards the training climatology in a warmer climate \cite{rackow2024robustness}.
+Despite this limitation, we selected NeuralGCM because it shows some potential to extrapolate long-term simulations to warmer climate conditions in atmospheric-only settings (e.g., +2k sea surface temperature simulations\cite{kochkov2024neural}).
+This makes it particularly suitable for investigating thermodynamic responses.
+However, it is important to note that in previously used cases\cite{kochkov2024neural} extrapolation did not account for land–atmosphere interactions, which may contribute significantly to regional extremes.
+In contrast, other models have been shown to regress toward training climatology under warming conditions\cite{rackow2024robustness}.
 To ensure a fair comparison, we opted for E3SM rather than commonly-used regional climate models, e.g., Weather Research Forecast model (WRF), which can resolve finer details.
-It is promising to explore the use of other AI-based models to downscale NeuralGCM’s results.
-Approaches such as CorrDiff \cite{mardani2024residual} could help refine spatial resolution and address the resolution gap, leading to better representations of localized extreme events.
+It is promising to explore the use of other AI-based models to downscale NeuralGCM’s results, which helps refine spatial resolution and address the resolution gap, leading to better representations of localized extreme events.
 In such cases, regional climate models or regionally refined GCMs would become more appropriate for comparison, providing simulations at finer scales.
 Nonetheless, our work aims to demonstrate the capability of AI-based weather models for storyline analysis studies, and we anticipate broader applications of these models in future research.